Skip to main content

 Camping Kit

-If you have booked pre-pitched or boutique camping, or are bringing your live-in-vehicle then you will not need all of the items on this list.
-It is well worth investing in a quality tent as many of the cheapest on the market are not very waterproof and could ruin your weekend.
-Please don’t bring any gazebos; there is plenty of shade and shelter around camp.
+If you've booked pre-pitched or boutique camping, or you're bringing a live-in vehicle, you won't need everything on this list.
+It's well worth investing in a decent tent — many of the cheapest ones on the market aren't very waterproof and could put a real dampener on your weekend.
+Please don't bring gazebos; there's plenty of shade and shelter around Camp.

 • Tent (including poles and groundsheet)